raulsenaferreira/SENA/README.md

 # SHUM
 Repository of the paper "All that glitters is not gold: a pragmatic metric to avoid spurious detections of out-of-distribution data"

-SHUM It is a metric generated from four other metrics: "Similarity, hardness, uniqueness, and mistakennes".
+SHUM is a metric generated from four other metrics: "Similarity, hardness, uniqueness, and mistakennes".

 The four metrics above are provided by the open source tool Fiftyone Brain (https://voxel51.com/docs/fiftyone/api/fiftyone.brain.html#)